 At 02:08 UT (04:08 Local time) of August 8th 2019, a bright fireball could be observed in front of the coast of Almeria.
 This event was registerd from the SMART Project's detectors operated at Calar Alto (Almería), Sierra Nevada (Granada) and Sevilla observatories.

 June 1st 2019

 After some time without observing fireballs, at 23:56 UT (01:56 of the second of June local time), a bright fireball could be observed crossing the skies of the east part of Jaen province (South Spain).

-The fireball could be registered with the SMART Project's detectors operated at Calar Alto (Almería), La Sagra (Granada), La Hita (Toledo) and Sevilla Observatories.
-It could be also detected with the external surveillance webcams at Calar Alto Observatory.
+This object could be registered with the SMART Project's detectors operated at Calar Alto (Almería), Sierra Nevada (Granada), La Sagra (Granada), La Hita (Toledo) and Seville Observatories.

 At Calar Alto Observatory (Almería), the fireball was also regitered with one of the external surveillance webcams.